presnick/ProgramsInformationPeople/_sources/SimplePythonData/UpdatingVariables.rst

    mybankbalance = mybankbalance + 34
    print mybankbalance

-.. mchoicema:: test_question2_10_3
+.. mchoice:: test_question2_10_3
+   :multiple_answers:
    :answer_a: x = x + y
    :answer_b: y += x
    :answer_c: x += x + y
    :answer_d: x += y
    :answer_e: x++ y
-   :correct: a,d
    :feedback_a: x is updated to be the old value of x plus the value of y.
    :feedback_b: y is updated to be the old value of y plus the value of x.
    :feedback_c: This updates x to be its old value (because of the +=) plus its old value again (because of the x on the right side) plus the value of y, so it's equivalent to x = x + x + y
    :feedback_d: x is updated to be the old value of x plus the value of y.
-   :feedback_e: ++ is not a syntax that means anything in python
+   :feedback_e: ++ is not a syntax that means anything in python.
+   :correct: a,d

    Which of the following statements are equivalent?